davecb/Play-it-Again-Sam/Running_Record-Reply_Tests.md

 only at low loads, but doesn't "hit the wall" until it's terribly overloaded.
 Which is reasonable, as the disk is actually one designed for low power consumption and noise.
-That it can handle a huge "normal overload" is a lovely thing to discover!
+That it can handle a huge "normal overload" is a nice thing to discover!

 ## Collecting initial data